MikeSanDev/Crypto-Cave/README.md

 <img width="169" alt="Screen Shot 2023-05-18 at 8 56 56 PM" src="https://github.com/MikeSanDev/cryptoapp/assets/96930354/aad9d7df-0b92-45f1-abf3-4060b51c0cfb">

-# Crypto Cave!
+# The Crypto Cave!

 #### A new project I am working on to practice more React and Redux.
+I am able to display Cryptocoins as well as thier market. price, and exchanges through this website using React, Redux Toolkit and Rapid API.
 I am also interested in learning more about Crypto and Web3.

 # Getting Started with Create React App